 If event = 0 → the time is the difference in years between equipment installation and when the equipment was checked (2021).

+Data Gathered

-The Evaluation Team surveyed homes with equipment installed through Connecticut utility programs from 2011 to 2019.
+The Evaluation Team surveyed homes with equipment installed through Connecticut utility programs from 2011 to 2019 and businesses with commercial HVAC equipment installed through programs from 2001 to 2019.
 The survey included questions to determine if the equipment was still installed and operating and, if not, the year in which the equipment was removed and/or failed.
 Based on the responses to these questions, we created the two TTE variables (the event indicator and the time variable).

-We utilized a mail push-to-web survey approach because the original program participant may no longer be living at the address in which the energy efficient equipment was installed.
+For the residential measures, the Evaluation Team utilized a mail push-to-web survey approach because the original program participant may no longer be living at the address in which the energy efficient equipment was installed.
 Residents of sampled addresses received a letter invitation to complete a short online survey about the equipment.
 We provided respondents a $25 gift card to Dunkin’ to generate a sufficient response rate.
 Overall, the Evaluation Team sampled 25,104 residences and received 3,007 responses, resulting in a response rate of 11.0%.
+For the commercial measures, we used both a mail push-to-web approach as well as an email invitation.
+Overall, we contacted 910 commercial facilities and received 42 responses, resulting in a response rate of 4.6%.

 The study’s survey-based methodology resulted in much lower fielding costs than if we conducted in-person site visits to verify the operation and age of equipment of the same number of respondents.
 However, relying on self-reported information exposes the study to the risk of respondent error.
 To mitigate this risk, the Evaluation Team conducted two types of verification to ensure the accuracy of the self-reported data: photographs of installed equipment and follow-up verification interviews.
 For both verification activities, we found very little error in the self-reported information, indicating that the information provided by respondents is accurate.